 If you would like any further information or have any suggestions for future events, please contact Centre Organiser, Mark Gillett

-Photography is our passion and we would like to showcase members' work to encourage and inspire each other.
+Photography is our passion and we would like to showcase members' work to both inform and inspire each other.

-So whatever genre of photography you are interested in we would like to see it and feature it here.
+So whatever genre of photography you are interested in we would like to feature your work here.

 If so then please contact Web Editor, Sue Vaines